pocketzworld/creator-docs/pages/learn/studio/resources/meet-the-creators.md

 ### Is there a world made by another creator that you really love?
 What do you look for in other people's world experiences?

-I liked [Lunar Blossoms](https://high.rs/world?id=66216d2cd3b91f38532f1e1f) by [@tanuhtanu](https://highrise.game/profile/tanuhtanu) a lot!
+I liked [Lunar Blossoms](https://high.rs/world?id=66216d2cd3b91f38532f1e1f) by [tanuhtanu](https://highrise.game/profile/tanuhtanu) a lot!
 This is the most beautiful world design I’ve seen so far, and whilst I’m focused mainly on scripting and games, I believe aesthetics of hangout worlds will be an important part of the worlds experience for many current HR users.

 ### How do you approach designing and building within the virtual environment?

 I usually start with a general concept of what I’d like to build, and begin looking at free assets online or simple assets I can create in Unity.
 After creating a basic build skeleton, I spend most of the time working on what interests me which is scripting and designing the experience with sounds/animations.
 I’ll then add finishing touches like lighting and more complex assets to the scene.

-The most useful resources in my approach have been the video demonstrations of building a world from Nautis and Hsein.
+The most useful resources in my approach have been the video demonstrations of building a world from [Nautis](https://highrise.game/profile/NautisShadrick) and [Hsein](https://highrise.game/profile/ihsein).
 Seeing and watching the full process has been helpful for someone who is totally unfamiliar with Unity and where to start.

 ### What do you hope players will experience or take away from exploring your world?